Inverting Integers in Tambara Functors: Introduction

 This note addresses the following question, which we answer in the affirmative: \begin{question} Let $T$ be a $G$-Tambara functor and $k$ an integer.
 One may either: \begin{enumerate} \item localize $T$ by inverting the element $k$ in the ring $T(G/e)$, or \item localize $T$ by inverting the element $k$ in the ring $T(G/G)$. \end{enumerate} Do these produce the same result, up to isomorphism? \end{question}

 There is an a priori relationship between these two constructions: inverting $k \in T(G/G)$ is a ``more forceful'' operation than inverting $k \in T(G/e)$, similar to how inverting the element $6$ in the ring $\Z$ is more forceful than inverting $2$ (i.e. $2$ is a unit in $\Z[1/6]$).
 Consequently, there is a natural map from the localization (1) to the localization (2), and the question more precisely asks if this natural map is an isomorphism.
+We will show that this is the case via a simple argument in commutative algebra (\Cref{main theorem}).
+For any specific choice of $G$, $T$, and $k$, one may prove this directly without any input from commutative algebra.
+However, the necessary argument will depend on the structure of $G$ and the prime factorization of $k$, as demonstrated in \Cref{example:by hand for G=C_2}.
+The argument we give has the advantage of being completely uniform in $G$, $T$, and $k$.

-A related but orthogonal question is addressed by Hill and Hopkins~\cite{HillHopkins}, who studied the behavior of $G$-spectra under localization by inverting an integer.
-Their work shows that one may perform such a localization of $G{-}E_\infty$ ring spectra by either inverting an integer $k$ as an element of the $G{-}E_\infty$-ring $R$, or by inverting $k$ as an endomorphism of $R$ (viewed as a module over itself).
+A related but orthogonal question is addressed by Hill and Hopkins~\cite{HillHopkins}, who studied the behavior of genuine $G$-spectra under localization by inverting an integer.
+Just as $E_\infty$ ring spectra are structures in the stable homotopy category which yield commutative rings after applying $\pi_0$, there are structures known as \emph{$G{\mhyphen}E_\infty$ ring spectra} in the $G$-equivariant stable homotopy category which yield Tambara functors after applying $\pi_0$.
+The work of Hill and Hopkins shows that one may perform such a localization of $G{\mhyphen}E_\infty$ ring spectra either by inverting an integer $k$ as an element of the $G{\mhyphen}E_\infty$-ring $R$ or by inverting $k$ as an endomorphism of $R$ (viewed as a module over itself).
 Fundamentally, their work is concerned with the particular construction of the localization (i.e., identifying exactly which elements must be inverted by the localization map $R \to R[k^{-1}]$, or in other words asking how one may concretely describe the localization $R[k^{-1}]$).

 At the level of Tambara functors, this was also addressed also by Nakaoka~\cite{Nakaoka}, who gave a concrete construction of localizations of Tambara functors.
 This is often extremely useful in particular computations; however, abstractly, one need not consider any particular construction -- as mentioned above, it is purely formal that $G$-Tambara functors admit universal constructions such as localization.
 It is from this abstract point of view that we approach the question of interest.